 Community Engagement Support

-We have been running a programme that supports community groups to share their story and plans with thier wider communities.
+We have been running a programme that supports community groups to share their story and plans with their wider communities.
 We have recently launched the latest round of community engagement support, after feedback from other groups have been through the process.